 - Target audience/consumers

 These four sectors are the first building blocks for establishing a strong brand.
-When you first sit down to begin the process, focusing on these sections will help guide and direct you towards a brand that will stand out.
+When you first sit down to begin the process, focusing on these sections will help you develop a standout brand.

-Brand goals are incredibly important when it comes to establishing your brand, they are the driving force behind all of your branding efforts.
-Ask yourself what you hope to accomplish when it comes to customer engagement, messaging, advertising, and everything pertaining to your brand and how the market perceives it.
-After identifying current issues within your company’s existing brand infrastructure, you can clearly direct how you plan to remedy these issues.
-If your brand has an excellent visual strategy and succeeds with its overall messaging setup, but these strategies are not centered around a focused target audience, your visuals are going to be ill-received no matter how polished they are.
+Brand goals are the essential driving force behind establishing your brand.
+Want to maximize your branding efforts?
+Ask yourself: what do you hope to accomplish when it comes to your brand and how the market perceives it?
+After identifying current issues within your company’s existing brand infrastructure, you can clearly map out how you plan to remedy these issues.
+If your brand has an excellent visual strategy, you will have greater success with your overall messaging setup.
+But if these strategies are not focused on a specific target audience, your visuals are going to be poorly received no matter how polished they are.

-It is incredibly important to make sure that your overall branding strategies are carefully constructed with a focused target audience and cohesive messaging.
+When developing your overall branding strategies, it is vital to define a target audience and use cohesive messaging.
 Once you have a stable branding foundation, you can begin to properly devise your brand storytelling strategy.

-Brand storytelling is exactly that – telling your brand’s story.
-Brand storytelling can take on many forms and can look very different from business to business.
+Brand storytelling is exactly that – telling your brand’s story, which can look very different from business to business.
 A well-constructed, cohesive brand story has been known to improve customer trust levels which fosters customer loyalty.
 Additionally, a successful brand story can raise brand awareness, which in turn increases sales.

-Brand storytelling is important for many reasons, but primarily because it allows you to connect with and engage your customers in a meaningful way that lasts.
+Brand storytelling is important for many reasons, but primarily because it allows you establish meaningful connections with your customers.
 Brand storytelling can be done using visuals, audio, video, paid promotional, content, and even social media.
 Since every company has a different story to tell, there are a variety of brand storytelling methods that can be used depending on the goals of your brand.

 Share Your Legacy

-One of the easiest ways to successfully showcase your company is by centering your brand story around your mission and core values.
-Focusing on your company at its core and the purpose behind your brand is a perfect way to connect with your customers in a meaningful way that feels personal.
-No matter how big or small your business is, breaking down your brand for consumers, and sharing what values your founders and leadership prioritize, is a surefire way to show your audience what type of company you are.
+Successfully showcase your company by centering your brand story around your mission and core values.
+Focusing on the purpose behind your brand is a perfect way to personalize your customers’ experiences.
+No matter how big or small your business is, share your core values with your consumers to show everyone what type of company you are.
 If your brand was founded with transparency in mind, now is the time to highlight that.
 Did your founders make waves and break news when they began?
 Let your customers know!